Port

 Meals not included

-Journey westwards into the heart of Huhu - the home of the war canoe and center of the historically cannibalistic hinterland.
-Interestingly, this is also the place where part of PNG constitution was first drafted by the first Governor General, Sir John Guise.
+Journey westward into the heart of Huhu -- the home of the war canoe and center of the historically cannibalistic hinterland.
+Interestingly, this is also the place where part of the PNG constitution was initially drafted by the first Governor-General, Sir John Guise.

-A drive to Bibiko Village gives you a chance to see how western culture has been integrated into the traditional way of life.
-See firsthand what PNG village life is like, and taste succulent dishes cooked in clay pots - taro, banana, cassava, yam and leafy green vegetables.
+A drive to Bibiko Village allows you to see how Western culture has been integrated into the traditional way of life.
+See firsthand what PNG village life is like, and taste succulent dishes cooked in clay pots -- taro, banana, cassava, yam and leafy green vegetables.